 8. Use PPC to complement other (non-paid) SEO strategies

-Keywords and phrases will not only aide your paid search efforts but your overall SEO and content marketing.
+Keywords and phrases not only support your paid search efforts but also your overall SEO and content marketing.
 A PPC campaign that runs for even 30 days will help you realize which terms and phrases your target audience searches for.

 Use your search term report and CTR data to understand the keyword and ad combinations that both users and search engines perceive as most relevant.